Graduate Students' Achievements

 - In Spring, 2019, Mindy Maconi received an honorable mention in the SSSP Disability Division Graduate Paper Competition.

-Shadows, into the Dark: Ethnoracial Dissonance and Identity Formation among Afro-Latinxs"
+the Dark: Ethnoracial Dissonance and Identity Formation among Afro-Latinxs" in the

-and the Racialization of Middle Eastern and North African Citizens in the US” was
+Racialization of Middle Eastern and North African Citizens in the US” was accepted

 for publication in Postcolonial Studies.
-This will be his second publication
+This will be his second publication in 2019,

-Governed Work of Emergency Medical Services” was published in Symbolic Interaction
+Work of Emergency Medical Services” was published in Symbolic Interaction (2019).

 - Rodrigo Serrao co-authored with Dr. James Cavendish the article “The Social Functions and Dysfunctions of Brazilian Immigrant Congregations in ‘terra incognita’” in the journal Review of Religious Research (2018).